• 2D shoot 'em up

 Note: this tutorial series builds upon the ones that came before it.
 If you aren't familiar with the previous tutorials, or the prior ones of this series, you should read those first.

 This first tutorial will explain how to read the mouse in SDL2.
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./bad01 to run the code.

 A 1280 x 720 window will open, with a dark grey background.
 A targetter will be shown that will track the mouse movements.
 Close the window by clicking on the window's close button.